ad-mitium/opencv_server/README.md

 Furthermore, this is not production level code, so I've decided to sidestep implementing session handling with a Dict.
 You are free to implement it if you wish.

+### Request timeouts

+There is an issue when the script is running for an extended amount of time in multiple camera mode where the ESP32 seems to go offline and causes request timeouts.
+Oddly enough, it complains about setting the AE value.

+### Image Flipping when swapping from single camera to multiple camera

+There is an issue where one of the ESP32 cameras, which is mounted upside down, keeps getting flipped when switching back to multiple window mode.
+This is most likely due to poor session handling, but somewhere, the writing session data to ```sess_defaults``` is being overwritten unnecessarily.
+A round of code clean up is needed before tackling this.

 ## Required python libraries

 * flask